 the process on its system that has requested to receive the message.

-In this case, receipt of the message make the process ready to run again.
+In this case, receipt of the message makes the process Ready to run again.